sibiantony/ssleuth/README.md

 This addon attempts to enhance this visibility of ciphers to the user, by ranking it and appropriateley color coding it.
-The addon panel also gives the information on perfect forward secrecy, firefox connection status and the certificate details.
+The addon panel also gives information on perfect forward secrecy, firefox connection status and the certificate details.

 ## Ranking Rationale